sahadnk72/sahadnk72.github.io/_posts/2016-04-03-fb-page-timeline.md

 According to <a href="https://www.facebook.com/help/323502271070625/" target="_blank">Page Role specifications</a>, it should not have happened.

-Upon successful request, the timeline visibility of the particular post changed into whatever state was passed through that parameter.
+Upon successful request, the timeline visibility of the particular post changed into whatever state was passed through the parameter.

 {% highlight text %}